 - Mile 2 (F/H): Urban Eats.
 3414 Washington Ave.
 A local Houston favorite, this bistro is opening early at 7 a.m. and hosting a watch party on their patio and second-floor terrace.
 They’ll be serving a menu of artisan breakfast sandwiches, pastries and free coffee refills to help everyone stay warm.
 Plus, their full brunch menu begins at 9 a.m. and offers delicious southern favorites like to-die-for monkey bread and bomb Bloody Mary’s.
 Read more why we love them more here!

 - Mile 4 (F/H): Starbucks.
-2029 W. Gray St. Normally, we stray away from endorsing huge corporate brands like this, but this intersection in a uniquely Houston way has three Starbucks at it.
-You have to see it to believe it!
+2029 W. Gray St. You have to see it to believe it!
+This intersection, in a uniquely Houston way, has three Starbucks on one corner and an outpouring support of enthusiastic (caffeinated?) fans, lining the streets of River Oaks Shopping Center.
 When you’re done marveling at the irony of corporate America, walk a block down into River Oaks Shopping Center and grab breakfast at Epicure Bakery (2005 W. Gray St.).
 It opens at 10 a.m. on Sunday.

 - Mile 8 (F): Rice University Running Trail.
 2325 Rice Blvd.
 As a runner, I love training on this nice, shaded gravel trail.
 This spot is a place to gain inspiration from all the marathon runners and do the 3 mile loop with your stroller, dog, or simply running shoes.
 Plus, the Rice Owl Marking Band will be making an appearance in this area!